-Please note that if you are selected as one of the category winners, you will need to prepare a 7 to 10-minute video which will be presented at the Trainee Trailblazer Summit Award Ceremony on the 1st of October 2021.
-You will be allocated a videographer who will assist in recording the video.
+Please note that if you are selected as one of the category winners, you will need to prepare an extended video which will be presented at the Trainee Trailblazer Summit Award Ceremony on the 14th of October 2022.
+You will be allocated a videographer who will assist in recording and editing the video.

 - Ethics: This competency area includes personal, business and professional ethics and describes the ethical principles, values and attitudes an individual must apply, also when interacting with others.

 - Lifelong learning: Life-long learning refers to the process of self-initiated education aimed at self-development and acquiring an adaptive and agile mind set.

 - Citizenship: “Citizenship” is most often used to indicate nationality and explain the rights and responsibilities attached to “membership” of a nation state.
 In this context we however mean citizenship in a broader sense – i.e. the rights/responsibilities that attach to being a member of multiple communities (including the communities you belong to as an individual, the wider social impact and the accountancy profession).

 - Business acumen: The ability to make quick correct and/or focused strategic decisions and good judgements in a business or business division.

 - Decision making acumen: This competency area refers to cognitive processes to decide on actions or between alternatives and includes analytical / critical thinking, integrated thinking, problem-solving, judgement and decision-making and professional scepticism.

 - Relationship acumen: Relational acumen is defined as the “art of developing relationships” (Churchley, Neufeld, Purvey, 2013).
 It is the ability to develop, maintain and adapt relationships and stakeholder networks to ensure facilitation of required action; the delivery of relevant feedback and the development of relational trust.